 Dawn-Redwood - Metasequoia glyptostroboides

-Dawn Redwood is a fast-growing tree in the (Cypress) family Cupressaceae, native to the Sichuan-Hubei region of China.
+Dawn Redwood is a fast-growing tree in the Cypress family native to the Sichuan-Hubei region of China.
 It is the only living species in the ancient redwood genus Metasequoia, but three fossil species are known.
 Metasequoia, along with Sequoia, Sequoiadendron and several other genera, were reclassified from the Taxodiaceae family to Cupressaceae after DNA analysis became possible.

 While the bark and foliage are similar to the closely related redwood genus Sequoia, Metasequoia differs from the California redwood in that it is deciduous.
 The leaves are opposite, 1-3 cm long, and bright fresh green, turning a foxy red-brown in fall.
 The cones are globose to ovoid, 1.5-2.5 cm in diameter with 16-28 scales, arranged in opposite pairs in four rows, each pair at right angles to the adjacent pair; they mature in about 8-9 months after pollination.
 The pollen cones are 5-6 mm long, produced on long spikes in early spring; they are only produced on trees growing in regions with hot summers.